lz-hust/DSE-CBM/README.md

 # Guide

-This code repository contains partial implementation code for the "Dual-Strategy-Enhanced ConBiMamba for Neural Speaker Diarization" (a speaker diarization toolkit driven by Pyannote (https://github.com/pyannote/pyannote-audio)) project.
+This code repository contains partial implementation code for the `DSE-CBM` (a speaker diarization toolkit driven by Pyannote (https://github.com/pyannote/pyannote-audio)) project.

 The complete code and pre-trained weights will be released after the paper is accepted.